 Here we look at two hedgerows, one at either end of the management scale.
-The hedgerow at point 1 (above) is an over-trimmed hedgerow with typically mushroom shaped bushes, while the hedgerow at point 9 (below) has been neglected for many years.
+The hedgerow at point 1 on the scale (above) is an over-trimmed hedgerow with typically mushroom shaped bushes, while the hedgerow at point 9 (below) has been neglected for many years.
 Neither of these hedgerows can be layed successfully.
 Even if the first hedgerow is allowed to grow up it will have too few stems, while the second one has stems that are not only too far apart but also too large to be layed.
 In both examples coppicing is the only management option available, and one which also allows gaps to be planted up.

-Two growing seasons later, and the hedgerows have re-grown well (above right).
+Following coppicing most hedgerows will have re-grown well after only two growing seasons (above).
 Regular light trimming for the first few years will help to thicken them but from then on cutting once every 3 years will allow the hedgerow to produce fruit and provide good wildlife habitat.

-Be aware that if the hedgerow is cut back to the same height repeatedly, after some years a hard knuckle (below) will start to form at that height.
-Once you spot this it is time to raise the cutting height at each cut, otherwise the hedgerow will degenerate and once more drastic intervention will be necessary.
+Be aware that if a hedgerow is cut back to the same height repeatedly, after some years a hard knuckle (right) will start to form at that height.
+Once you spot this it is time to raise the cutting height at each cut (below), otherwise the hedgerow will degenerate and once more drastic intervention will be necessary.